-Set the FM modulation source selectors upward to positions 34 12 78 56.
-Turn off (down) the FM structure switch 34>56, 12>72, set MOD of the voices to 12 o'clock.
+Set the FM modulation source selectors upward to positions 34 12.
 LYRA is now locked into two cross-modulation loops.
-One loop, one group.

 Let's explore the changes, listen how the synth now reacts to touching the sensors, and how voice pitch is influenced by which of the neighbouring voices are triggered.